heeren04/Mimicsheets/README.md

 - **`tailwind.config.js`**: Tailwind CSS configuration.
 ## Use formula
 - ** =SUM(A1,C1) results A1+C1 only
+- ** check other features also
-- ** Need more time to improve features
+- ** Need more time to improve all features
 ## Contribution
 Feel free to fork the repository and submit pull requests for new features or bug fixes.